RBMData/WorkExamples/README.md

-These files are samples of data projects I have had over the years.
+These files are samples of data projects, report projects, or dashboard projects I have built out over the years.